So you love golf, and you want to teach your kids, but aren’t quite sure where to start? Don’t worry, we have everything you need to know right here.

 Simple Rules Kids Should Know

-- Play the ball as it lies – this is obviously an important rule in golf.
+- Play the ball as it lies – this is a crucial rule in golf.

 - You can also show them how to pull the flagstick out before the ball goes into the hole to avoid a penalty.